jborza/jborza.github.io/_posts/2020-11-07-doom-low-res.md

 ### Scaling and dithering

-After studying the Chocolate Doom source port some more I realized it has a series of buffers and textures that represent stages of the rendering pipeline.
+After studying the Chocolate Doom source port some more I realized it has a series of buffers and textures that represent stages of the [rendering pipeline](https://github.com/chocolate-doom/chocolate-doom/blob/master/src/i_video.c#L780).

-i_video.c
-TODO
+> The engine itself draws assets with a [palette](https://zdoom.org/wiki/Palette) to make a better use of 255 colors.

+- the game is drawn into an 8-bit paletted 320x200 paletted screen buffer.
+- blit into a 32-bit ARGB 320x200 buffer
+- rendered into an upscaled texture using a nearest linear scaling (e.g. 640x400)
+- rendered to the screen (e.g. 800x600) using linear scaling

+It was clear the dithering and output to the serial port should happen somewhere within this pipeline.

 ### Wrong turn #2